Difference Between FD and RD: Which One Fits Your Investment Goals Best?

 Step 4: Individuals can submit this form and amount to the bank clerk for further processing.

 In just a few working days, the FD account will be activated.
-While exploring the debate of fixed vs recurring deposits, we also require a detailed understanding of the RDs.
+While exploring the debate of FD vs RD, we also require a detailed understanding of the RDs.

 About Recurring Deposits